uklibraries/lomatia/README.md

 return, Lomatia allows the higher-level tools to ignore some of the low-level details of the storage nodes.

-In particular, Lomatia provides the following command:
+In particular, Lomatia provides the following commands:

 * `replant --path <pairtree_path> --source <source> --target <target>`